GhostRealms/MineRest/README.md

 You may download the software off of [Bukkit Dev](http://dev.bukkit.org) or [Spigot](http://spigotmc.org) when released.
 You may also download from [Github Releases](https://github.com/Rmarmorstein/MineRest/releases)

+Please note that this software is in an early beta stage, you may encounter errors.
+Please Report all errors as they appear.

 #### Supported operations incude:
 * Get UUID of players
 * Get online players